cs456s24/cs456s24/lab3/lab_3_description.md

 ### Setting signals
 Each assignment to a register within the initial block happens in the order given.
 Though "time" in the simulation does not pass until the `#` directive is used.

 **Note the lines before the initial begin are setting up the circuit.
-Those within the initial clause are for running the simulation**
+Those within the initial clause are for running the simulation.**

 ```verilog
 `timescale 1 ns/ 1 ns